SolteraGG/StickyAPI/README.md

 ## Development Quotes

-- "_When when Unsafe.java is the only safe option..._"
+- "_When Unsafe.java is the only safe option..._"

 - "_New in 2.0 - `UnsafeUtils`!
 Because Java is great at removing features we need, so we are forced to use a internal jre class literally called `Unsafe`._"

-- "_MD_5 and his knobbery continues. the CraftServer.java class has a getCommandMap() method and CommandMap is documented but there's no reasonable way to get the command map from within the server.
+- "_**MD_5 and his knobbery continues.** the CraftServer.java class has a getCommandMap() method and CommandMap is documented but there's no reasonable way to get the command map from within the server.
 Because MD_5 couldn't help but program like a 12 year old we now have to use reflection to get a more reasonable way to register commands._" - @NotZachery

 ## Packages